Kenneth Roberts-Wray: Biography

-During the First World War, Roberts-Wray was commissioned into the Royal Artillery as a second lieutenant in 1918, promoted to lieutenant in 1919, and retired from the Army because of wounds in 1920.
-He was called to the Bar in 1924, receiving the Certificate of Honour at the Bar examinations.
+During the First World War, Roberts-Wray was commissioned into the Royal Artillery as a second lieutenant in 1918, promoted to lieutenant in 1919, and retired from the army because of wounds in 1920.
+He was called to the bar in 1924, receiving the Certificate of Honour at the bar examinations.
 Joining the Civil Service in 1926, he joined the Ministry of Health as a Professional Legal Clerk, before being promoted Assistant Chief Clerk in 1929.

 He transferred to the Dominions Office and the Colonial Office in 1931 as Second Assistant Legal Adviser, and was promoted to Assistant Legal Adviser in 1943, and Legal Adviser in 1945.
 During his tenure, he took part in numerous pre-independence constitutional conferences as legal adviser, the last one being the constitutional conference leading to the independence of Nigeria in 1960.

 In retirement, Roberts-Wray was the author of Commonwealth and Colonial Law (Stevens, 1966), a seminal work in that area.
 From January to June 1969, he served as Acting Attorney-General of Gibraltar.
+He died on 29 August 1983.

 Family

 Roberts-Wray firstly married in 1927 Joan Tremayne Waring (died 1961); they had three sons.
-After he death, he married secondly, in 1965, Lady (Mary Howard) Williams, widow of Sir Ernest Williams, JP.
+After he death, he married secondly, in 1965, Lady (Mary Howard) Williams, widow of Sir Ernest Williams.